Economy

 Davenports Tea Cruise

 Now the Navigation offers new opportunities for business and commerce.
 Tourism, recreation, heritage, events and more can be easily hosted alongside and on the river.
 From purely water focused businesses to riverfront events and shopping, the River Weaver Navigation holds opportunities for those wanting to work in and around the water.
-The RWNS is working with partners to promote these opportunities so towns along the river can fully benefit from the wonderful resources we have.